qq456cvb/qq456cvb.github.io/_projects/img2cad.md

           </div>
           <div class="content has-text-justified">
             <p>
               The task of reverse engineering a 3D model from input images is a challenging task in the computer graphics and vision literature due to the discrete-continuous nature of the problem, requiring the learning of the combinatorial space of shape and program structure and their corresponding continuous attributes.
 Our approach tackles the challenging image-to-CAD problem for common objects through <b>conditionally factorizing</b> the task into two sub-problems.
-First, we leverage on the capabilities of large foundation models (i.e., GPT-4V) to predict the global <b>discrete base structure</b> of the shape from a single input image.
+First, we leverage on the capabilities of finetuned large foundation models (i.e., Llama 3.2) to predict the global <b>discrete base structure</b> of the shape from a single input image.
 This discrete problem includes inferring the <b>semantics</b>semantics parts that are present in the image as well as providing the <b>CAD structure</b>, i.e. command types, of each underlying part.
 We then propose a novel transformer-based model that conditioned on this semantic-informed, discrete base structure predicts the <b>continuous attributes</b> for the sequence of CAD commands for each semantic part.
             </p>
           </div>
         </div>